joeyklee/sketching-web-geography/README.md

 *Sketching Web Geography* is a prototype for teaching and learning how to make maps through code on the web.

-This book is about developing web literacy for people making maps.
+This book is about developing web literacy for anyone making maps and visualizing geographic data.

 <!--This is an experiment to sketch out how geographic information systems (GIS) are changing with the development of  -->